Turing test: Cultural background

-Alan Turing
+Alan Turing and the imitation game

 Researchers in the United Kingdom had been exploring "machine intelligence" for up to ten years prior to the founding of the field of artificial intelligence (AI) research in 1956.
 It was a common topic among the members of the Ratio Club, an informal group of British cybernetics and electronics researchers that included Alan Turing.

 Turing, in particular, had been running the notion of machine intelligence since at least 1941 and one of the earliest-known mentions of "computer intelligence" was made by him in 1947.
-In Turing's report, "Intelligent Machinery", he investigated "the question of whether or not it is possible for machinery to show intelligent behaviour" and, as part of that investigation, proposed what may be considered the forerunner to his later tests:
+In Turing's report, "Intelligent Machinery," he investigated "the question of whether or not it is possible for machinery to show intelligent behaviour" and, as part of that investigation, proposed what may be considered the forerunner to his later tests:

 It is not difficult to devise a paper machine which will play a not very bad game of chess.
 Now get three men A, B and C as subjects for the experiment.
 A and C are to be rather poor chess players, B is the operator who works the paper machine. ...
 Two rooms are used with some arrangement for communicating moves, and a game is played between C and either A or the paper machine.
 C may find it quite difficult to tell which he is playing.

 "Computing Machinery and Intelligence" (1950) was the first published paper by Turing to focus exclusively on machine intelligence.
 Turing begins the 1950 paper with the claim, "I propose to consider the question 'Can machines think?'"
 As he highlights, the traditional approach to such a question is to start with definitions, defining both the terms "machine" and "think".
-Turing chooses not to do so; instead he replaces the question with a new one, "which is closely related to it and is expressed in relatively unambiguous words."
+Turing chooses not to do so; instead, he replaces the question with a new one, "which is closely related to it and is expressed in relatively unambiguous words".
 In essence he proposes to change the question from "Can machines think?" to "Can machines do what we (as thinking entities) can do?"
-The advantage of the new question, Turing argues, is that it draws "a fairly sharp line between the physical and intellectual capacities of a man."
+The advantage of the new question, Turing argues, is that it draws "a fairly sharp line between the physical and intellectual capacities of a man".